 This opinion letter has been furnished at your request and is to be used only in connection with the Guarantee while the Registration Statement is effective under the Act.
-This opinion letter may not be furnished, reproduced, distributed, or disclosed to anyone or quoted from or referred to except as set forth in the preceding paragraph or with our prior written consent.
-We hereby consent to Ropes & Gray LLP relying upon this opinion in providing any opinion to be delivered by such firm in connection with the Registration Statement.
+This opinion letter may not be furnished, reproduced, distributed, disclosed to or relied upon by anyone or quoted from or referred to except as set forth in the preceding paragraph or with our prior written consent.
 This opinion letter is limited to the matters stated herein and no opinion may be implied or inferred beyond the matters expressly stated.